MarkHoeber/tools-tech-syllabus/source/rst.rst

 Lets get familiar with RST.

 #.
 Use :xref:`Online RST Writer` to create a short version of your resume (or
    something else if your prefer).
-Save it with a unique link and share the link in :xref:`GitHub Issues`.
+Save it in another file that you will have access to.

 #.
 Examine the RST files in the ``source`` folder of the :xref:`GitHub Syllabus Repository`.
 View the **Raw** files.
 Compare the RST structure to this syllabus.